EdsonAguiarIFAM/p4io/README.md

 This is the repository of the P4I/O prototype.

+## P4I/O

+P4I/O is an intent-based networking platform to generate and run network functionality on P4 switches.
+This repository contains a prototype-grade software version of the P4I/O platform.
+The idea behind this prototype is described in detail in the [P4I/O paper](https://fernandokuipers.nl/papers/P4IO.pdf).

-Please cite the original paper instead if you would like to cite this software:
+Please cite the original paper instead if you would like to give credit for or refer to the software:

 > Mohammad Riftadi and Fernando A. Kuipers.
 2019.
 P4I/O: Intent-Based Networking with P4.
 Proc. of 2019 2nd International Workshop on Emerging Trends in Softwarized Networks (ETSN 2019 at NetSoft).
 Paris, France.